EU-Canada Trade Deal Stumbles In French Senate - UrduPoint

 EU-Canada Trade Deal Stumbles In French Senate

-The Comprehensive Economic and Trade Agreement (CETA) has been in force provisionally since 2017, but requires ratification in all European Union member countries to take full effect.
+The Comprehensive Economic and Trade Agreement (CETA) has been in force provisionally since 2017, but requires ratification in all EU member countries to take full effect.

+Its backers say French exports to Canada increased by 33 percent between 2017 and 2023 while imports rose 35 percent thanks to the agreement.
+The French government says French wine and dairy producers are those to have most benefitted.

+But there is also plenty of opposition, notably around food safety, with critics pointing to Canada's laxer approach to genetically modified organisms, hormones, pesticides and herbicides, and lower standards on animal welfare compared to the European Union.

 Accusing the government of treating parliament "like a doormat", Communist senator Fabien Gay had announced "a political thunderclap".